Background Information on the Office of Religion Freedom

 - Legal support or specialized services to support freedom of religion and respect for pluralism on behalf of persecuted groups or individuals.

-The following types of organizations are eligible for Religious Freedom Fund rants and contributions:
+The following types of organizations are eligible for Religious Freedom Fund grants and contributions:

 - Non-governmental, community, religious, academic and not-for-profit organizations based in foreign countries;